Skip to main content

 Spring Quarter: CAT 3CE

 During the spring quarter after taking CAT 2CE, students will take CAT 3CE.
-CAT 3CE is approved to fulfill the university Jane Teranes Climate Change Education Requirement.
+CAT 3CE fulfills the university Jane Teranes Climate Change Education Requirement.

 Future Quarter: CAT 90 or CAT 124